 Destination Country Screening

-You may not, without a valid license, export or re-export products or services to any embargoed countries, which currently are identified as Cuba, Iran, North Korea, Sudan and Syria.
+You may not, without a valid license, export or re-export products or services to any embargoed countries, which currently are identified as Cuba, Iran, North Korea, Sudan, Syria and the Crimea Region of Ukraine.
 For information concerning export licenses you should contact the U.S. Embassy or Consulate or the competent E.U. or national authorities.

 Non-Proliferation of Weapons of Mass Destruction (WMD)